 - Those experiencing chronic homelessness.
 Many such people have long been resistant to supports and the housing system, many of them due to severe mental illness.
 Through SOAR we have ended decade-long episodes of homelessness.

 - Youth who are transitioning out of the child welfare system.
 Too many young people transition to independence and fall straight into homelessness.
 For many, SOAR has been a safety net.

 - Children with extraordinary needs.
 It can be impossible to maintain employment with a disabled child.
 SOAR has provided enormous relief to such families.

 - Veterans.
 For many veterans who are let down by the VA despite their military service, SOAR has been there to fill that gap.

 - Participants of Mental Health Court and other Diversion Courts.
-HAP begins the SOAR process “behind the walls” to ensure benefits are in place prior to release from prison, not months or years afterward, greatly reducing rates of recidivism.
+HAP begins the SOAR process “behind the walls” through the SOAR Justice Project to ensure benefits are in place prior to release from prison, not months or years afterward, greatly reducing rates of recidivism.